Adventures With Mr T.

 First hiccup was the passport.

-Having been in Vietnam nearing a month now, my visa had a day’s validity left.
+Having been in Vietnam for nearly a month now, my visa had a day’s validity left.
 Therefore, my exit was simple.
 Stamp, stamp, goodbye.
 Maia, however, had another two weeks, and she was leaving the county with a valid visa and re-entering the next day on the same visa.
 Sounds simple enough.
 But these gold-clad jarheads couldn’t quite put it all together.

 Eventually, an officer with a semblance of a personality emerged and let us both through – though not without some serious thrashing of Google Translate.